Greeks vote as leftist Syriza days in power seem numbered

 “Each and every one of you must now consider if, after so many sacrifices, we should return to the days of despair,” he told voters, wrapping up the pre-election campaign on Friday.

-Reporting By Michele Kambas; Editing by Stephen Powell
+Reporting by Michele Kambas; Editing by Stephen Powell